 And the best part is there is no need to put everything in one shot.
-You could buy the sharpener first to familiarize with the functions and get the different attachment at a later time, or when you could afford it
+You could buy the sharpener first to familiarize with the functions and get the different attachment at a later time, or whenever you could afford it.

 All in all, the Ken Onion Work Sharp Sharpener is the most preferred choice.

 Remember, if you decided to purchase the Original Knife & Tool Sharpener, make sure you only need to sharpen typical European style of knives, pocket knives, and hunting knives.
 Or any tools with wider bevel angle.

 Do not try to sharpen Japanese styles of knives with the Original Model.